-The story of Grimsby is tied to fish in the same way the story of Pottsville is wrapped around coal, and both places have suffered in similar ways as their industries declined in the closing decades of the last century.
+The story of Grimsby has a connection to fish in the same way Pottsville is wrapped around coal.
+Additionally, both places used to suffer in similar ways as their industries declined.

 For a period during the 1950s, Grimsby was the largest fishing port in the world, and every family in the town had ties to its dock.

 However, after the fishing industry went into a nosedive following a series of conflicts with Iceland over territorial rights, Grimsby struggled to get back on its feet.
-During the 1980s and 1990s the town pivoted toward frozen food manufacturing in an attempt to rebuild its economic base, but unemployment remained stubbornly high and social mobility stayed low.
+During the 1980s and 1990s the town pivoted toward frozen food manufacturing in an attempt to rebuild its economic base.
+However, unemployment remained stubbornly high and social mobility stayed low.

 Pottsville has had a similarly hard time of it.
 The demise of the coal industry has brought its fair share of difficulties.
 The downtown continues to struggle as the local economy shifts from heavy industry toward big box retail and distribution centers.

-“Like many places in England, coal has fallen in disfavor and is not used like it used to be.
+“Like many places in England, coal is in disfavor and is not used like it used to be.
 The fish industry declined in Grimsby, just as the coal industry declined in Schuylkill County,” Mark explains.